dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/prerequisites.md

 ## Optional

-### Auth0 (included in License)

-dbt Cloud uses Auth0 to provide SSO integration with a variety of platforms.
-If you opt to use a SSO provider such as Okta, your license file will include a set of credentials specific to your installation to enable the Auth0 integration.

 ### Email over SMTP

 dbt Cloud has the ability to send emails over SMTP.
 The emails that dbt Cloud can send include: